Skip to main content

 In comparison to other European countries, there is no statutory compensation under Dutch law to be paid by the company in case the employee will be held to the non-competition clause.

 Under Dutch employment law, the type of employment contract in question will also determine the validity of these clauses.
-Since January 2015, non-compete clauses in temporary employment contracts entered into after this date are now usually deemed unenforceable in the Netherlands.
-A departure from this new rule can only be justified on specific grounds, such as commercial necessity, which reasoning must be made in writing The courts rule very strict on the validity of these exceptional grounds, a written reasoning is seldom accepted.
+Since January 2015, non-compete clauses in fixed-term employment contracts entered into after this date are now usually deemed unenforceable in the Netherlands.
+A departure from this new rule can only be justified on specific grounds, such as commercial necessity, and the reasoning must be made in writing.
+The courts rule very strictly on the validity of these exceptional grounds, and a written reasoning is seldom accepted.

 What is the scope of a non-compete clause under employment law in the Netherlands?